moby/moby/docs/sources/examples/using_supervisord.md

 The `supervisord.conf` configuration file contains directives that configure Supervisor and the processes it manages.
 The first block `[supervisord]` provides configuration for Supervisor itself.
-We’re using one directive, `nodaemon`{.docutils .literal} which tells Supervisor to run interactively rather than daemonize.
+We’re using one directive, `nodaemon` which tells Supervisor to run interactively rather than daemonize.

 The next two blocks manage the services we wish to control.
 Each block